 How similar is this game to Fantasy Movie League?

-Both games are based on U.S. box office for players to guess the most popular movies.
+Both games are based on U.S. box office for players to predict the most popular movies.
 There is also the budgeting aspect that is similar.

 The basic strategy being pretty much the same, the simulation side of this game is, however, way more oriented on the management of the movie theater (cinema) itself.